Orgamliel7/Ex3-/README.md

 * Shahar Niknazar - 316416668
 * Or Gamliel - 208202663

-The main topic is developing logic for a game where a group of robots needs to perform movement on weighted and directed graph.
+The main topic is developing logic for a game where a group of robots needs to perform movement on directed graph.
 Our game represented by StdDraw.

 Game rules: